ALASdoo/alasdoo_com/content/jobs/automated-qa-engineer.md

 ### WHAT IS NICE TO HAVE?

-- Experience with SQL programming and database technologies
+- Experience with SQL and database technologies
-- Know how to work with Git or similar code versioning tool
 - Knowledge of Behavior Driven Testing methodologies like Cucumber
 - Bachelor’s degree in computer science or related field